aiteq/messenger-bot/README.md

 # @aiteq/messenger-bot
 #### A TypeScript coded Node.js package for effective building and managing Facebook Messenger Bots.

-*Please note that the package is still not fully tested Alpha version.
-Any ideas, tips and bug/typo reports are welcomed.*
+*Please note that the package is still not fully tested BETA.
+Ideas, tips and bug/typo reports are welcomed.*

 <table><tr>
 <td><b><a href="#major-features">Major features</a></b></td>